-It’s really important to understand the tax implications, legal ramifications, and various other intricacies of purchasing North Carolina & New Jersey real estate within your IRA.
+It’s really important to understand the tax implications, legal ramifications, and various other intricacies of purchasing The USA real estate within your IRA.

-So, lets dive into some tips on buying North Carolina & New Jersey NC, NJ real estate with your IRA!
+So, lets dive into some tips on buying The USA real estate with your IRA!

-Tips on Buying North Carolina & New Jersey Real Estate With Your IRA
+Tips on Buying The USA Real Estate With Your IRA

 If you don’t have a self-directed type IRA… first off… you’ll need to connect with your trusted financial advisor to find a reputable and low fee self-directed IRA.
 Or, connect with us and we can direct you to some very good self-directed IRA companies we’ve worked with in the past.

 The first step for purchasing investment properties in The USA within your IRA is to open a “self-directed” IRA.
 You can do this by visiting a qualified financial advisor or other trusted fiduciary to act as the IRA custodian.
 A fee-only financial advisor can help you set up this account with minimal hassle, while a commission-based financial advisor may attempt to steer you clear of purchasing tangible assets within your IRA (he or she won’t earn much on the investment).

 Types of Properties You Can Buy With Your IRA and Rules

 You can own a wide variety of properties within your IRA, including residential, commercial, and industrial structures, as well as unused land.
 Many savvy investors choose to purchase parking lots, storage unit facilities, and other types of property that require little maintenance, but generate steady income.